Bianca Andreescu defeats Eugenie Bouchard in first round match at Rogers Cup in Toronto - TSN.ca

 Fernandez suffered her second straight loss of the tournament Tuesday when she and doubles partner Simona Halep fell 1-6, 6-3, 10-5 to Nicole Melichar and Kveta Peschke on one of the smaller courts in the afternoon.

-"For me it was great to play with a very young player, and she played really well today," said Halep, the reigning Wimbledon champ.
+"For me it was great to play with a very young player," said Halep, the reigning Wimbledon champ.
+"She played really well today."

-The 26-year-old Halep said she chose to pair up with Fernandez in part because the Laval, Que., native had won the French Open girls title this year, something Halep had done herself 10 years ago.

-Fernandez said she was nervous before the match, but Halep did a good job calming her down.